 Trinity Mills

-Trinity Mills was on Farmers Creek two miles northwest of Carrollton in northwest Dallas County.
-The site was on the original land grant of A. W. Perry.
-It was settled in 1853 and named for a gristmill owned by Wade H. Witt and A. W. Perry.
-The two-story rock structure was built in the late 1840s and was powered by oxen on a treadwheel.
+Trinity Mills was on the Elm Fork of the Trinity River two miles northwest of Carrollton in northwest Dallas County.
+The site was on the land grant of A. W. Perry.
+It was settled in 1853 and originally named Witt's Mill for a gristmill owned by brothers Preston and Wade H. Witt and A. W. Perry.
+Perry sold his interest in the mill, and the Witt brothers continued its operation through the 1850s.
 A local post office was established in 1858 and was discontinued and reopened four times before its termination in 1915.
 By 1860 James M. Kennedy had become a full partner in Trinity Mills, which also had a store.

 Belongs to